 In year 3, we focus on 2 points in history; Ancient Egypt and the Stone Age.
 We make curriculum links to other topics such as English and Art and provide enrichment by inviting specialist speakers into school, including an Egyptian Day, and by visiting The Museum Of London.
 Geography is taught alternately with history.
 This year’s topics are Extreme Weather and Rainforests.
 We relate topics to real life current events such as climate change and deforestation.

-Year 3s take part in an LFA coach-led PE lesson every Friday afternoon.
+Year 3s take part in an LFA coach-led PE lesson every Thursday morning as well as a teacher led PE session on Monday.
 In addition to this, classes receive extra tennis, cricket and athletics lessons during the Summer term.